chronologos/Fabricius/README.md

 > _Connecting the east side of the city to Tiber Island since 62 BC, the Pons Fabricius (Fabricius Bridge) is the oldest bridge in Rome to survive to the present day. - Wikipedia_

 *Fabricius* is an Anki plugin that bidirectionally syncs with Roam Research.
-The goal is to have robust, fast syncing for the most common use-cases. *NOTE*: Right now it only supports uni-directional sync (roam->anki).
+The goal is to have robust, fast syncing for the most common use-cases.

 **Disclaimer:** This software is provided as-is and you are responsible for your data.
 While we have tested this library as far as possible, there may still be bugs.
 Ideally, you should keep backups of both Roam and Anki data.